Shantom/DailyDungeon/README.md

 ### Amazon Alexa

+Alexa is Amazon's voice recognition service, the brain behind Amazon's Echo, Echo Dot and Echo Show speakers.
+Alexa provides computing power and recognition *skills* to make it easier for customers to create a more personal experience.
+Currently, more than 15000 voice skills are available from Starbucks, Uber, Capital One, and other creative designers and developers.

 This game project is an Amazon Alexa custom skill.
-Note that the `skill` here is different from the skill in the previous chapter.
+Note that the *skill* here is different from the skill in the previous section.

 To complete a custom skill project, it is necessary to have a structure of models, lambda and skill manifest.
-For more details, see Chapter [Components](# Components).
+For more details, see section [6 Components](# Components).

 #### Skill manifest